 - Determining the difference between sources and citations

-- Creating simple and effective sources and citations in your family tree software
+- Adding effective sources and citations in your family tree software

 - Linking your citations to your paper and digital records